danielbodnar/awesome-stars/README.md

 ## salesforce

+- [revertinc/revert](https://github.com/revertinc/revert) - Revert makes it incredibly easy to build integrations with any third party API
 - [salesforce/cloudsplaining](https://github.com/salesforce/cloudsplaining) - Cloudsplaining is an AWS IAM Security Assessment tool that identifies violations of least privilege and generates a risk-prioritized report.

 ## sass